 [Inv B Col 3] Investment in Subsidiary – Enter an adjustment to remove the investment carrying value of any directly owned subsidiary(ies) from parent’s carrying value.
 This is intended to prevent from double counting of available capital when regulated entities are stacked.
 The carrying value to be removed should be the investment value carried by the Parent from which the entity is being de-stacked (i.e. the value in Column 1 in Inventory Section B adjusted for ownership percentage).
 Thus there will be no adjustment to the Parent’s value in this column for entities that are reported at zero value by the parent Where entities are owned partially by entities outside of the group, then the Parent’s percentage of ownership will be calculated based on the value owned within the group.
 Generally all Schedule BA assets will remain in the value of the Parent insurer and not entered in this column, except that the carrying value of any financial entity reported in a Parent’s Schedule BA or any financial entity indirectly owned through another Schedule BA affiliate listed in Schedule 1 and in this section should be entered in this column in the row of the entity that directly or indirectly owns that Schedule BA affiliate so that the parent entity may eliminate double counting of that available capital which will now be reported by the stand-alone Schedule BA affiliate listed in the inventory.
 For indirectly owned Schedule BA financial entities, only the value of that entity will be included in this column and the remaining value of the downstream BA Parent will remain with the Parent insurer.
 Similarly the carrying value of U.S. Branch of a foreign insurer that is listed in Schedule 1 and in this section should be entered in this column in the row of the foreign insurer if it is already included in the value of the foreign insurer so that the parent entity may eliminate double counting of that available capital which will now be reported by the stand-alone Branch listed in the inventory.
 The ‘Sum of Subsidiaries’ column may provide a useful check against this entry but it will not necessarily be equal.

+Note: Values for Schedule A and Schedule BA indirectly owned financial entities that are owned by Schedule A or Schedule BA assets are reported in the Inventory Tab affiliates and will be adjusted out of the value reported by the U.S. insurer in this column (since the non-financial direct parent Schedule A or BA affiliate is not listed in the Inventory Tab.

+In the Questions and Other Information Tab, the indirectly owned entity should also be listed with a value which will be deducted from the value reported for the Schedule A or BA entity that directly owns the financial entity.

 [Inv B Col 4] Intra-group Capital Instruments – This column is automatically calculated from inputs to the ‘Capital Instruments’ worksheet.
 It reflects an adjustment to remove double counting of carrying value for intra-group financial instruments that would result in double counting (most notably Surplus Notes).Example for Surplus Notes – In all cases, treat the assets transferred to the issuer of the surplus note as available capital.
 If the purchaser is an affiliate, eliminate the investment value from the affiliated purchaser of the surplus note in this column.
 If the purchaser is an insurer or other regulated entity, eliminate the purchaser’s capital charge (e.g. RBC charge) on the Surplus note investment in the corresponding adjustment column for the capital calculation.